athuldinesh/ZELIGHTS/README.md

 # ZELIGHTS

-This readme file is for ZElights website which has a basic website and needs to updated.
-The website has been created in a simple way which may not attract to the customers who are willing to buy things from ZElights.
-I've noted some problems and solution to change the webiste of ZElights and which may look attractive to the customers when they see the website
+(www.zelights.com/lamp.html)

+This readme is about the website of ZElights for updating the webpage.
+There are few changes to be done in this website that i've listed below.